The purpose of this funding mechanism is to support interdisciplinary, potentially transformative projects

 Join the live webcast!
-"Birth to Grandmotherhood: Childrearing in Human Evolution" is the topic of a free public symposium hosted by the UCSD/Salk Center for Academic Research & Training in Anthropogeny (CARTA) on Friday, February 21st (1:00 – 5:30 pm Pacific Time), co-chaired by Kristen Hawkes (University of Utah) and Wenda Trevathan (New Mexico State University).
+"Male Aggression and Violence in Human Evolution" is the topic of a free public symposium hosted by the UCSD/Salk Center for Academic Research & Training in Anthropogeny (CARTA) on Friday, May 16th (1:00 – 5:30 pm Pacific Time), co-chaired by Christopher Boehm (University of Southern California) and Richard Wrangham (Harvard University).

 It is with great pleasure that we announce the 4th annual meeting of the European Society for the study of Human Evolution (ESHE), which will be held in Florence, Italy from 18-20 September, 2014.